Home » Posts tagged 'Maureen O’Hara'

 The ship’s lantern rises behind the pirate captain, and curiously — and surely for reasons or artistic composition — behind it the ensign staff flying the Jolly Roger.
 I quibble here: the lantern would historically have been astern of the flagstaff, outboard of the hull, the other inboard.
 Curiously, the lanterns, and in fact the stern decoration and color, of both ships appear similar if not identical (and somewhat similar ones can also be seen on Disney’s pirate ship the Black Pearl).

-Keitt wears an 18th century style cocked hat (aka tricorn) with gold trim, setting off his rather ratty black hair and long mustachios framing a stern face that hints of evil, an expression suggesting he might be posting for a painter, recalling perhaps the pirate portraits in Exquemelin’s The Buccaneers of America.
+Keitt wears an 18th century style cocked hat (aka tricorn) with gold trim, setting off his rather ratty black hair and long mustachios framing a stern face that hints of evil, an expression suggesting he might be posing for a painter, recalling perhaps the pirate portraits in Exquemelin’s The Buccaneers of America.
 Or perhaps he has been caught off guard, or has been asked a stupid question.

 A ratty kerchief is tied around his neck rather than a cravat, and he wears a crimson just-au-corps, waistcoat, and long swashbuckling sash.
 His wide loose breeches are the seaman’s, and on his feet he wears boots of some sort, perhaps intended as “sea boots” although such were worn largely by fishermen and by seamen of this era only in cold weather.
 The boots are a deliberate cliché or trope: even more than a century ago the audience expected to see pirates in boots, though most often of those for riding with tops folded over.
 Pirates wore shoes and stockings or, especially if poor, went barefooted.
 The idea of “pirate boots” derives via popular illustrators from those of cavaliers and musketeers.